hamiltoncjames/LinkedinAIDevelopment/README.md

 I have sparily modified this project over the past few years.
 Others have taken upon themselves to leverage this as a base and work off of it from here.
 As I learn more about other's work using this I will link their projects here:

 * [@SethRzeszutek's](https://github.com/SethRzeszutek) https://github.com/SethRzeszutek/LinkedIn-Bot

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Attribution

+This project is inspired by [OriginalProjectName](https://github.com/originalowner/originalrepo) by [Original Author], used under the MIT License.
+Significant improvements and new features by [hamiltoncjames](https://github.com/hamiltoncjames) and [KGFliight](https://github.com/KGFliight).

+This is not a true fork, but is based on the original project as inspiration.